-People can make on average $706 per month renting our their cars according to Turo, the largest peer to peer car-sharing marketplace.
+People can make hundreds of dollar every month renting our their cars according to Turo, the largest peer to peer car-sharing marketplace.

 There seem to be two major players in this space, Turo and Hyrecar.
 We will look at both and compare them, but first an intro to car sharing.